mobilecoinofficial/full-service/python/README.md

-# Full Service Python API and CLI
+# Python API and CLI for MobileCoin Full-Service Wallet

-## Setup
+## Installation

-`$ poetry install`
+`$ pip install mobilecoin`

 ## CLI usage

-First, you should have an instance of full-service running on your local machine.
+First, you should have an instance of the full-service wallet running on your local machine.
+Setup instructions are at https://github.com/mobilecoinofficial/full-service.

 ```
 $ cd full-service
 $ ./tools/run-fs.sh test